 Despite the rules, I would slip in and out of the grownup stacks and peruse those powerful books.
 History and art were my particular passions.
 Sometimes I managed to sneak one of the forbidden books and read it in peace at one of the library’s tables, being careful to hide it if one of the librarians approached.

-I spent more and more time sneaking into the adult stacks until one black day.
+I spent more and more time sneaking into the grownup stacks until one black day.
 I was studying a slender volume of Renoir reproductions when I was nabbed!
-I had rabbit ears and would disappear whenever an adult approached, but this time, I was so engrossed in Renoir that the head librarian was able to sneak up on me and catch me red-handed.
+I had rabbit ears and could disappear whenever an adult approached, but this time I was so engrossed in the art that the head librarian was able to sneak up on me and catch me red-handed.

-The punishment was swift: banished from the library for several weeks!
+The horrible punishment was swift: banished from the library for several weeks!
 The head librarian made clear that I was an unwelcome rule-breaker who abused and ruined the books for the deserving children.
 She added that she didn’t believe for a moment that I could read so many books.
 This last accusation surprised me.
 It had never occurred to me that she might think that I didn’t read the books.
-As for the other accusation, I had gotten stains on the books–it was true–and once I dropped a book in the street and broke its spine.
+As for the other accusation, I had gotten stains on books–it was true–and once I dropped a book in the street and broke its spine.
 “I didn’t mean to,” was all I managed.

-“If I had my way, the likes of you would be banned forever,” she hissed down at me.
+“If I had my way, you would be banned forever,” she finished.

 I was heartbroken at this grievous wound.
-To the head librarian, I was a hooligan who plagued the library out of a delinquent desire to destroy books in order to deprive the ‘deserving children.’
+To the head librarian, I was a hooligan who plagued the library out of a delinquent desire to destroy books to deprive the ‘deserving children.’

-The librarian’s thoughtless act confirmed for all time my view: books are powerful and dangerous.
+One side effect was that the librarian’s punishment confirmed for all time my view: books are powerful and dangerous.